moby/moby/docs/reference/api/docker_remote_api_v1.22.md

     -   **Capdrop** - A list of kernel capabilities to drop from the container.
     -   **RestartPolicy** – The behavior to apply when the container exits.
-The value is an object with a `Name` property of either `"always"` to always restart or `"on-failure"` to restart only when the container exit code is non-zero.
+The value is an object with a `Name` property of either `"always"` to always restart, `"unless-stopped"` to restart always except when user has manually stopped the container or `"on-failure"` to restart only when the container exit code is non-zero.
 If `on-failure` is used, `MaximumRetryCount` controls the number of times to retry before giving up.
             The default is not to restart. (optional)